Elmhurst’s Department of Geography & GIS offers plenty of opportunities to stretch your wings—and a lot of cool tools as well.

-The Department of Geography & Geosciences is housed in Daniels Hall, a modern facility equipped with labs, wireless classrooms, computers, and a state-of-the-art weather station.
+The Department of Geography & GIS is housed in Daniels Hall, a modern facility equipped with labs, wireless classrooms, computers, and a state-of-the-art weather station.
 Students use the equipment for class projects and independent study.
 A quick overview:

 Daniels Hall 306